MichaIng/DietPi-Docs/docs/dietpi_tools.md

         ![DietPi-Drive_Manager screenshot](assets/images/dietpi-drive-manager_8.png){: width="500px"}

-    1. Reboot your system to expand the root filesystem to use the whole space of the new memory card.
+    1. Reboot your system to expand the root file system to use the whole space of the new memory card.

     A similar procedure may be used when moving the SD card contents to a smaller SD card.
-During this procedure you typically need to shrink the partition size (e.g. with parted or gparted) before copying the partition image to a different memory card.
+During this procedure you typically need to shrink the partition size (e.g. with `parted` or `gparted`) before copying the partition image to a different memory card.
 Also, do the resize to use the full space on the new card.

 === "DietPi autostart"